Loading lesson…

 The big idea: AI PRs look better than human ones and fail in different ways.
 The structured walk, the five questions, and cross-model adversarial review catch most of it.
 Reviewing well is now the engineer's most leveraged skill — what you catch in review is what doesn't ship to production.

-What is the core idea behind "Reviewing AI Code Like a Senior Engineer"?
+What is the main idea of "Reviewing AI Code Like a Senior Engineer"?

-Which best describes the scope of "Reviewing AI Code Like a Senior Engineer"?
+Which action would help you apply "Reviewing AI Code Like a Senior Engineer" responsibly?